Anonoei/klipper_auto_tap/README.md

 # Klipper Auto TAP
  Klipper module for automatic z-offset configuration on [Voron TAP](https://github.com/VoronDesign/Voron-Tap)

 This module calculates the distance your toolhead lifts to actuate TAP.
 Doing this enables *automatic z-offset calculation*. i.e. make `G0 Z0.2` put the nozzle at 0.2mm above the bed.
+This is a fairly slow process since the toolhead needs to move by *step* (0.005), check if the endstop is still triggered, and repeat.
+Check [how it works](https://github.com/anonoei/klipper_auto_tap#how-does-it-work) for more information.

 On textured PEI, the offset may need to be slightly lowered to get proper first-layer squish.
 YMMV.

 This is only known to work on QGL based printers, namely the Voron 2.
 If you use a different printer and want to help add support, please post create an [issue](https://github.com/Anonoei/klipper_auto_tap/issues), or message me on Discord.
 Please include Auto TAP's console output so I can try to fix the issue.

 **This module is under development**: Please ensure the calculated offset seems reasonable for your printer!